mrwizardwizard/Linux-Kernel-Configuration/README.md

 **Makefile.patch**

-Copy this patch to the main kernel directory and run "patch -p1 < Makefile.patch"
+Copy this patch to the root of the kernel source directory and run "patch -p1 < Makefile.patch"

 **buildkernel.sh**